NVIDIA/NVFlare/docs/examples/hello_numpy.rst

 Federated Numpy with Scatter and Gather Workflow!
 -------------------------------------------------

-Now you can use admin commands to upload, deploy, and start this example app.
+Now you can use admin command prompt to submit and start this example app.
 To do this on a proof of concept local FL system, follow the sections :ref:`setting_up_poc` and :ref:`starting_poc` if you have not already.

 Running the FL System
 ^^^^^^^^^^^^^^^^^^^^^

-With the admin client command prompt successfully connected and logged in, enter the commands below in order.
-Pay close attention to what happens in each of four terminals.
-You can see how the admin controls the server and clients with each command.
+.. include:: run_example.rst

 .. code-block:: shell

-    > upload_job hello-numpy-sag
+    > submit_job hello-numpy-sag

-Uploads the job configuration from the admin client to the server.
+This command uploads the job configuration from the admin client to the server.
 A job id will be returned, and we can use that id to access job information.

 From time to time, you can issue ``check_status server`` in the admin client to check the entire training progress.